Frank LaPena

 Frank Raymond LaPena, also known as Frank LaPeña and by his Wintu name Tauhindauli (1937 – 2019), was a Nomtipom-Wintu American Indian painter, printmaker, ethnographer, professor, ceremonial dancer, poet, and writer.
-He taught at California State University, Sacramento, between 1975 to 2002.
+He taught at California State University, Sacramento, between 1975 and 2002.
 LaPena helped defined a generation of Native artists in a revival movement to share their experiences, traditions, culture, and ancestry.

 Early life and education

-Frank Raymond LaPena was born on October 5, 1937 in San Francisco, California, to parents Evelyn Gladys (née Towndolly) and Henry LaPena.
+Frank Raymond LaPena was born on October 5, 1937, in San Francisco, California, to parents Evelyn Gladys (née Towndolly) and Henry LaPena.
 His family was of the Nomtipom-Wintu tribe, and from an early age he started learning about traditions from his elders and neighboring tribes including the Nomlaki Wintun.

 When he was a child he was sent to attend federal boarding school at Chemawa Indian School, and later Stewart Indian School.
 He graduated from Yreka High School in 1956.
 He received a BA degree in 1965 from California State University, Chico, and his MA degree in 1978 in anthropology from California State University, Sacramento.

 Teaching career and ethnography

 LaPena started teaching at Shasta College, from 1969 to 1971.
-LaPena taught at California State University, Sacramento within the art department and ethnic studies department, and serving as the director of the Native American studies department, between 1975 to 2002.
+LaPena taught at California State University, Sacramento within the art department and ethnic studies department, and serving as the director of the Native American studies department, between 1975 and 2002.
 He lectured on traditional and cultural Native American issues, which included the California traditions.

 In 1970, he was part of the Maidu Dancers and Traditionalists group, as a founding member, ceremonial dancer and instructor.
 He had notable students, including Harry Fonseca.

 LaPena's contributions about the Wintu were included in the seminal book, Handbook of North American Indians Volume 8: California (1978).
 He was frequent contributor to the journal, News from Native California, between the late-1980s until the 2000s.